-- 1. This class requires extensive critique and problem solving.
+- This class requires extensive critique and problem solving.
 You will be required to defend your work and be critical or your classmates' work to ensure you understand the responsibilities of an Art Director. - 2.
 Rough sketches are to be presented with EVERY assignment.
-If sketches are done in drawing books, they must be photocopied or cleanly cut out from books (no jagged/ripped sketch paper!).
+If sketches are done in drawing books.